AoLab/Lamp/README.md

 ![Lamp Project Architecture](http://www.googledrive.com/host/0B33KzMHyLoH2eVNHWFJZdmthOVk/Lamp-Architecture-Main.jpg)
 ![Lamp-REST Project Architecture](http://www.googledrive.com/host/0B33KzMHyLoH2eVNHWFJZdmthOVk/Lamp-Architecture-Lamp-REST.jpg)

+## Device Identification and Discovery
+We use Kaa Endpoint Profile for device identification and discovery.
+Devices find by Location Info Schema, in this schema we store infomations about device room number and room owner.

 ## Java version
 You can see java version of this project named JLamp [here](https://github.com/AoLab/JLamp).